-We have a limited number of drug candidates in early stage Phase I and Phase II clinical trials.
+We have a limited number of drug candidates in Phase I and Phase II clinical trials.
 We have also licensed to Pfizer our portfolio of CCR2 antagonist compounds.
 We, or our collaborators or licensees, may decide to discontinue development of any or all of our drug candidates at any time for commercial, scientific or other reasons.
 We discontinued development of DFC in April 2006 for safety reasons.
+In March 2008, we announced that we would not advance our lead CCR5 antagonist into Phase IIb trials and that we are seeking to out-license this program.
 If a product is developed, but is not marketed, we may have spent significant amounts of time and money on it, which would adversely affect our operating results and financial condition.
 Even if a drug candidate that we develop receives regulatory approval, we may decide not to commercialize it if we determine that commercialization of that product would require more money and time than we are willing to invest.
 For example, drugs that receive approval are subject to post-regulatory surveillance and may have to be withdrawn from the market if previously unknown side effects occur.
 At this point, the regulatory agencies may require additional clinical trials or testing.
 Once a drug is marketed, if it causes side effects, the drug product may be recalled or may be subject to reformulation, additional studies, changes in labeling, warnings to the public and negative publicity.
 As a result, we may not continue to commercialize a product even though it has obtained regulatory approval.
 Further, we may decide not to continue to commercialize a product if the market does not accept the product because it is too expensive and third parties such as insurance companies or Medicare have not approved it for substantial reimbursement.
 In addition, we may decide not to continue to commercialize a product if another product comes on the market that is as effective but has fewer side effects.
 There is also a risk that competitors may develop similar or superior products or have proprietary rights that preclude us from ultimately marketing our products.